tomaszkubacki/blog/blog/2025-04-06-sway-and-just.md

 ## What is *just* ?

 Just is a conveniet and lightweight way (written in rustlang) to run project specific commands without creating custom bash scripts.
 It has [make](https://www.gnu.org/software/make/manual/make.html#Simple-Makefile) like syntax, but scripts could be written in any lang.
-Additionally it read variables from .env files and many more features which of it's best to read int the [just book](https://github.com/casey/just).
+Additionally it can read variables from .env files and has many more features.
+You can read about them in the [just book](https://github.com/casey/just).

 ## How to use just